 - Omega 3 Fish Oil – unless you are eating oily fish at least 3 times a week, you are likely not getting enough omega 3 fats.
 These are called ‘essential fats' for a reason!
 They are critical for the structure of your cell membranes and reducing inflammation.
 They play an important role in reducing the risk of arthritis, heart disease and brain and mood disorders.
 There are many fish oils out there, but many are contaminated with heavy metals or have gone rancid.
 It’s really important to buy a good quality brand.

 - Magnesium – your all round hormone rescuer!
 Magnesium is responsible for over 300 different enzyme reactions in the body, including energy production, adrenal support, heart and bone health.
 It's your relaxation mineral, so great for stress and twitchy muscles, and can be helpful for pain.

 Check out my Top 5 favourite brands in my collection at Approved Vitamins.

 Which supplement brands are best?

 It's so important to invest in trusted brands that have the best available forms of ingredients so that your body can use them effectively.

 Some of my favourite brands are Nutri Advanced, BioCare, Promensil, Femmenessence, Biotics Research, MPowder, CytoPlan, Designs for Health, Jarrow Formulas, Life Extension, Better You, Pure Encapsulations, Allergy Research and Thorne Research.

 Shop my collection at Approved Vitamins for all these brands (and more).

 Remember, please check with your Doctor or health practitioner if you want to start a new supplement and you're on medication or you have a health condition.

-If you'd like a personalised diet or menopause supplement plan, please contact us to arrange a free call and we can discuss your requirements.
+If you'd like a personalised diet or menopause supplement plan, or want to enquire about testing, please contact us to arrange a free call and we can discuss your requirements.